May 27, 2025

 The Hidden Link Between Financial Workflows & Clinical Outcomes

-- Margin: The most obvious and direct area of impact is on the margin.
-Incomplete or inaccurate documentation leads to under-coding, denials, or missed reimbursement.
+- Margin: Incomplete or inaccurate documentation can lead to under-coding, denials, or missed reimbursement.

-- Compliance: Misaligned documentation invites payer audits and potential penalties.
+- Compliance: Misaligned documentation can trigger payer scrutiny and administrative follow-up.

-- Quality: Missed documentation can impact risk adjustment, mortality indexes, patient safety indicators and HCC capture—undermining value-based care metrics.
+- Quality: Missing or unclear documentation can influence risk adjustment, clinical quality measures, patient safety indicators, and HCC capture.

 1. Rising Denials and Revenue Leakage